amphp/http-client/docs/requests.md

 `Request::setBody($body)` allows changing the request body.
 Accepted types are `string`, `null`, and `RequestBody`. `string` and `null` are automatically converted to an instance of `RequestBody`.

 {:.note}
 > `RequestBody` is basically a factory for request bodies.
-We cannot simply accept streams there, because a request body might have to be sent again on a redirect.
+We cannot simply accept streams there, because a request body might have to be sent again on a redirect / retry.
 Additionally, `RequestBody` allows the body to set headers, which can be used to automatically set headers such as `Content-Type: application/json` for a `JsonBody`.
 Note that headers set via `RequestBody::getHeaders()` are only applied if the `Request` doesn't have such a header.
 This allows overriding the default body header in a request.

 ```php
 $request = new Request("https://httpbin.org/post", "POST");